 What causes structures like buildings and bridges to move?

-As engineers build more daring structures at greater heights and use more aggressive construction techniques or higher tech materials, this movement can become more pronounced.
+As engineers build more daring structures at greater heights or use more aggressive construction techniques or higher tech materials, this movement can become more pronounced.
 This is more likely to cause discomfort for people inside the structure or compromise structural integrity of the building materials.

 Up until now, the majority of public attention about structures that move has been placed, rightfully so, on high-rise buildings or skyscrapers.
-And that is because, given their height, skyscrapers infamously tend to move around in the wind.
+And that is because, given their tremendous height, skyscrapers infamously tend to move around in the wind.

-What’s often missed is another property called damping.
+What has been overlooked is another property called damping.
 Structural engineers can augment the damping of the performance of the structure, usually with very modest costs, in order to dramatically improve the structure’s performance.

 Controlling motion: understanding inherent damping vs. supplemental damping